bernardtankx/Music-Genre-Classification/README.md

 # Music Genre Classification using Multi-Channel Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM)
 These codes are written as part of a project for Music Genre Classification for CS4347 Sound and Music Computing module.
 The dataset used is provided by the module.

-`Disclaimer`: Note that the codes written in this repository are based on [1] and [2], however they are not meant to be representative of the research papers.

 This repository contains 2 source directories:
 * Multi-Channel Convolutional Neural Network (MCC)
 * Multi-Channel Convolutional Neural Network and Long Short-Term Memory (MCCLSTM)

 Both directories contained their respective preprocessing script, `preprocessing.py` and training script, `train.py`.

+## Disclaimer
+Note that the codes written in this repository are based on [1] and [2], however they are not meant to be representative of the research papers.

 ## Usage
 The code can be run using the following command to generate the numpy files for the dataset.